mir-group/nequip/docs/integrations/ase.md

 ## Creating an ASE Calculator

-The following code block shows how one can built an ASE `NequIPCalculator` from a compiled model file or checkpoint file.
+The following code block shows how one can build an ASE `NequIPCalculator` from a compiled model file or checkpoint file.

 ```python
 from nequip.ase import NequIPCalculator